Shubh-Dev/Shubh-Dev/README.md

 Here are some ideas to get you started:
 -->
-## A little more about me...
+## A little more about me:

-- 🌱 I’m a Full-Stack developer..
+- 🌱 I’m a Full-Stack developer.
-- 👯 I’m currently looking for an Web development job..
+- 👯 I’m currently looking for an Web development job.
-- 🔭 I’m currently working on React, Redux, JavaScript, Ruby, PostgreSQL and Rails..
+- 🔭 I’m currently working on React, Redux, JavaScript, Ruby, PostgreSQL and Rails.
-- 🌱 I’m currently learning Web Development..
+- 🌱 I’m currently learning Web Development.
-- 👯 I’m looking to collaborate on any exciting project..
+- 👯 I’m looking to collaborate on any exciting project.
-- 🤔 I’m looking for help to get a job..
+- 🤔 I’m looking for help to get a job.
-- 💬 Ask me about anything and I will find the answer for you..
+- 💬 Ask me about anything and I will find the answer for you.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/shubhscb/)
 - 📫 How to reach me: [Portfolio](https://shubh-dev-94040e.netlify.app/)
 - 😄 Pronouns: ['he','his'];
-- ⚡ Fun fact: I can wiggle my both ears at the same time..
+- ⚡ Fun fact: I can wiggle my both ears at the same time.

 <hr>